Lullabot/information-security-policy/access/two_factor_authentication.md

 ## Two-factor Authentication (2FA)

 ### Policy
 Two-factor authentication (2FA) is required for any account or service that supports it, if that service provides access to Lullabot or client information.
-This includes, but is not limited to, Gmail, Github, Dropbox, and Slack.
+This includes, but is not limited to, Gmail, GitHub, Dropbox, and Slack.
 Lullabot employees and contractors will need to set up 2FA to log into these accounts.

 ### Scope
 This policy applies to all Lullabot employees and contractors.